 The interpretation of the indicator is as simple as it gets: a positive value (slope) indicates a positive momentum signal, whereas a negative slope indicates a negative momentum signal.
-As could be expected, this indicator is too simple and weak to yield strong signals by itself and is usually used simultaneously with other momentum indicators in order to increase the strength of the signal (at least, in theory).
+As could be expected, this indicator is too simple and weak to yield strong signals by itself.
+It is usually used simultaneously with other momentum indicators to increase the strength of the signal (at least, in theory).

-Although the most common definition of the slope indicator is the one given above, some traders also calculate it by means of regression.
+Although the most common definition of the slope indicator is the one given above, some traders also calculate it using regression analysis.
 Given a series of prices, linear regression will lead to a straight line that minimizes the sum of the squared distance between each price and the line.
-Although the calculations of linear regression can be cumbersome to do manually, all data tools worth its salt can calculate it automatically.
+Although the calculations of linear regression can be cumbersome to do manually, all data tools worth their salt can calculate it automatically.